-WATER QUALITY CERITIFICATION: By copy of this public notice, the applicant is requesting water quality certification from the ODEQ in accordance with Section 401(a)(l) of the Clean Water Act.
-Upon completion of the comment period and a public hearing, if held, a determination relative to water quality certification will be made.
-Evidence of this water quality certification or waiver of the right to certify must be submitted prior to the issuance of a Corps permit.
+WATER QUALITY CERTIFICATION: By copy of this public notice, the Sponsor is requesting Water Quality Certification from the ODEQ in accordance with Section 401 of the Clean Water Act.
+Upon completion of the comment period and a public hearing, if held, a determination relative to Water Quality Certification will be made.
+Evidence of this Water Quality Certification or waiver of the right to certify must be submitted prior to the issuance of a Corps authorization.

-CULTURAL RESOURCES: The DE is responsible to ensure compliance with the National Historic Preservation Act of 1966 (NHPA) (Public Law 89-665), as amended, and other cultural resources laws and Executive Orders.
-A preliminary review has been completed of the state's records for the presence of sites included in, or eligible for, inclusion in the National Register of Historic Places, as well as the Oklahoma Landmark Inventory Database.
-Based on the preliminary information, there may be historic properties, as defined by the NHPA, in or within the vicinity of the proposed permit area.
+CULTURAL RESOURCES: The District Engineer is responsible to ensure compliance with the National Historic Preservation Act of 1966 (NHPA) (Public Law 89-665), as amended, and other cultural resources laws and Executive Orders.
+A preliminary review has been completed of the State's records for the presence of sites included in, or eligible for, inclusion in the National Register of Historic Places, as well as the Oklahoma Landmark Inventory Database.
+Based on the preliminary information, there is no historic properties, as defined by the NHPA, in or within the vicinity of the proposed authorization area.
 The Corps will comply with the NHPA to resolve any potential effects.

-ENDANGERED SPECIES: The following federally listed species are known to occur in the vicinity or are listed for the county in which the proposed action is located: Northern long-eared bat (Myotis septentrionalis), Least tern (Sterna antillarum), Piping plover (Charadrius melodus), Red knot (Calidris canutus rufa), and American burying beetle (Nicrophorus americanus).
-A copy of this notice is being furnished to the U.S. Fish and Wildlife Service and appropriate state agencies.
-The IPAC consultation numbers are 02EKOK00-2019-SLI-1873 and 02EKOK00-2019-SLI-1872.
-We are currently assessing the potential effects of the proposed action on these species and will comply with the Endangered Species Act with regard to any effect of our decision on this permit application.
+ENDANGERED SPECIES: The following federally listed species (or proposed to be listed) are known to occur in the vicinity or are listed for the county in which the proposed MB is located: tricolored bat (Perimyotis subflavus), piping plover (Charadrius melodus), red knot (Calidris canutus rufa), whooping crane (Grus americana), alligator snapping turtle (Macrochelys temminckii), monarch butterfly (Danaus plexippus), and American burying beetle (Nicrophorus americanus).
+A copy of this notice is being furnished to the USFWS and appropriate state agencies.
+We are currently assessing the potential effects of the proposed action on these species and will comply with the Endangered Species Act with regard to any effect of our decision on this MB application.